Can I Qualify For FHA Loan With Collection And Charge Off Accounts?

 - No percentage of the charge off needs to be taken as a monthly debt like non-medical collection accounts

 - However, you cannot have any credit disputes on non-medical collection accounts where the aggregate balance is greater than $1,000 or any charge off accounts

 - When you look at a consumer credit report with a charge off account, you will see the amount of the charge off account balance

 - Disregard that balance because all charge off accounts have balances reporting on the consumer credit report

 Finding A Lender To Qualify FHA Loan With Collection And Charge Off Accounts

-If you have outstanding collection and charge off accounts and are told that you do not qualify for a FHA Loan with collection and charge off accounts, please contact The Gustan Cho Team at CrossCountry Mortgage .
-We are a national five star mortgage banking firm licensed in 50 states with no overlays on FHA Loans, VA Loans, and Conventional Loans.
+If you have outstanding collection and charge off accounts and are told that you do not qualify for a FHA Loan with collection and charge off accounts, please contact us at Gustan Cho Associates.
+The Gustan Cho Team at Loan Cabin Inc. is a national five star mortgage banking firm licensed in multiple states with no overlays on FHA Loans, VA Loans, and Conventional Loans.
 Unfortunately, when you go to a bank or other lender, they often do not tell you that you may not qualify with them due to their lender overlays on collections and charge offs but you may qualify with a lender who has no overlays.
 We are available 7 days a week, evenings, weekends, and holidays to take your mortgage inquiries.
-You can call us at 262-878-1965 or text message us at 262-716-8151 or email us at email@example.com.
+You can call us at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.